Create your best hormone health with East Asian medicine (a guide).

 What you can do:

-Eat to Nourish and Heal: increase healthy fats, antioxidants and juicy, nourishing foods:
+Eat to Nourish and Heal: increase healthy fats, antioxidants, and juicy, nourishing foods:

 Flax seeds, chia seeds (soaked), hemp seeds, almonds, pine nuts, all beans, fish (especially fatty fish such as salmon or small, oily fish such as sardines or anchovies), liver, eggs, bone broth, bone marrow, goat cheese, miso, seaweed, coconut, celery, spinach, swiss chard, cucumbers, asparagus, cabbage, broccoli, cauliflower, mushrooms, sprouts, squashes, sweet potatoes, avocados, beets, apples, pears, watermelon, cantaloupe, bananas, blackberries, blueberries, goji berries, pomegranate, persimmons, apricots, figs, olives